Hardbacon logo

-What Is a Good Credit Score in Canada in 2023?
+What Is a Good Credit Score in Canada ?

-Credit scores are calculated in Canada by two different reporting agencies, TransUnion and Equifax.
+Credit scores are calculated by two different reporting agencies in Canada, TransUnion and Equifax.
 You may have better credit through one of these agencies than the other because their scales and algorithms differ.

 When you compare loans or choose a credit card, your score helps a lender determine what it can offer you.
 The credit score will help a lender figure out what they can offer you in terms of loans or credit cards and at what rate.
 If you have good credit, you’re most likely to get the loans you want at low rates.
 Your good credit shows that you pay your bills and manage your money well enough to pay back loans.
 There’s no magic number to reach to be sure of getting the loans you want, because in addition to your credit rating, several other pieces of information will be used by an organization to determine your creditworthiness.